skwasnia/no-ff/README.md

 and prove that it does not break the `git bisect` feature since git's version 2.29 thanks to `--first-parent` flag.

-Feel free to experiment with this inital setup, so that you can get all the pros and cons of the non-linear git history.
+Feel free to experiment with this initial setup, so that you can get all the pros and cons of the non-linear git history.

 I can also strongly recommend [this](https://gist.github.com/canton7/3737126) `gist` as it makes some really good points.